 Grizzly bears are abundant in Knight Inlet in the fall, but it is not the only season when they frequent the area around our lodge.

 Starting in April, both black and grizzly bears begin emerging from hibernation and head to the cove and the estuary to feed on succulent spring growth.
 Spring also offers a wonderful opportunity to see newborn cubs as they venture out into the natural world.
-Even in mid-summer, when some of the bears have moved into nearby timber clearings to feast on berries, we see several bears each day as they move in and around the estuary.
+Even in mid-summer, when some of the bears have moved into nearby timber clearings to feast on berries, we see several bears each day as they move in and around the cove and the estuary.

 Whale watching and Marine tours